jfalcou/eve/doc/manual/functions/arithmetic/negatenz.rst

 *  Computes the element-wise product of the first parameter with the non zero sign of the second (-1 or 1 according the sign bit).

 Parameters
 **********

-* Each parameter can be an :ref:`Ieee Value <concept-ieeevalue>` or a scalar.
+* Each parameter must be an instance of :ref:`Value <concept-value>`.
-* All vectorized parameters must share the same type
+* All  :ref:`concept-vectorized` parameters must share the same type
-* If at least one parameter is vectorized, all scalar paramaters will be converted to its base type prior any other computations
+* If at least one parameter is  :ref:`concept-vectorized`, all  :ref:`concept-vectorizable` ones will be converted to its base type prior any other computation.
-* If all parameters are scalar they must share the same floating type.
+* If all parameters are  :ref:`concept-vectorizable` they must share the same :ref:`Value <concept-value>` type.

 Return value
 **************

-* If any parameter is vectorized, a value of this type else a value of  the common type of the scalar parameters.
+* If any parameter is  :ref:`concept-vectorized`, a value of this type else a value of
+  the common type of the  :ref:`concept-vectorizable` parameters.

 *******
 Notes
 *******

 * Using regular call produces undefined behaviour if the second parameter is a Nan
-* With the :ref:`pedantic_ <feature-decorator>` decorator the result is a Nan if the second parameter is a Nan
+* With the :ref:`pedantic_ <feature-decorator>` decorator the result is a Nan if the second parameter is a Nan.
+* This function can return 0 only if the first parameter is zero.

 *******
 Example